Last Updated: June 3, 2026

 Cost and Work change accordingly.

 Fixed Duration is a simple, reliable, and consistent way to calculate assignments.
+Rarely does the rule bend for this Type of task.

 Fixed Work

-Expand the Fixed Work summary task.
+Expand the Fixed Work summary.

 Assign the Project Manager.
 The task will take 10 days because they will spend 80 hours on it.